Internet2/grouper/grouper-ws/grouper-ws/README.txt

-- do a "dist" build, and get started
+- do an "ant dist" build, and get started